-Due to the high volume of development applications in the past five years, particularly multifamily permits (275 starts per year in past 5 years, versus approximately 100 starts per year from 2011-2015), existing staff resources are challenged to continue to simultaneously process the trades (Plumbing/Sprinkler) permits for both single-family, multi-family and commercial permits in a timely manner.
-By implementing eApply for plumbing permits this will allow staff to focus resources and attention on Building Permits, which will improve the timeline to issuance for those permits as well.
+With the increased volume of development applications over the past five years, particularly multi-family permits, existing staff resources are challenged to simultaneously process trades (Plumbing/Sprinkler) permits in a timely manner.
+By implementing eApply for plumbing permits, it will free up staff time to focus attention on Building Permits, which will improve the timeline of issuance for those permits.

-For Highway Use Permits, moving to eApply from manual/paper system will ensure processes and procedures are in place to facilitate clear communication and understanding for all engineering permit applicants.
-This will lead to greater efficiencies in the permit application review and implementation processes and respond to the development community's requests for enhanced customer services (timing, information, online services).

-Staff have previously implemented eApply for dog licenses and found the platform to greatly improve the speed of processing high volume applications with relatively low complexity (such as Plumbing Permits)
+By transitioning Highway Use Permit applications to eApply, from its current manual/paper system it will ensure processes and procedures are in place to facilitate clear communication and understanding of all engineering permit applicants.
+This will lead to greater efficiencies in the permit application review and implementation process and respond to the development community's requests for enhanced customer service (e.g., improve information, online service, and improve timing of permit issuance).
+(The City has previously successfully implemented eApply for dog licenses and found the platform improved the speed of processing high volume application.)